mosip/mosip-infra/deployment/sandbox/README.md

 1. If there are no errors in the log, wait for about 5 minutes for the kernel services to be up and running.

 ### MOSIP Pre-registration
-1. Install the pre-registration module.
+1. Install the pre-registration module by executing the below command.
     ```
     $ sh install-mosip-pre-reg.sh
     ```